niplav/site/microfiction.md

 Polycrystals of latentivity, refracting prompted light ≤200k× lined up;
 Mute tokentides they've'nt seen their teachings speak, [old librarian morphenymy](https://en.wikipedia.org/wiki/Old_European_hydronymy)
 __*HORIZONS CLITCH' AND CLINE*__
-⬱  Overovergrowth, ⤧ structural ⤘ hyperparasitism, ⤭ semantic ⮔  mold ⯒ hyperbolically ↜ on ⥉ top of ⇟ semantic mold ⟰, surreally ⭝  piling ↻ outwards ⁂
+⬱  Overovergrowth, ⤧ structural ⤘ metaparasitism, ⤭ semantic ⮔  mold ⯒ hyperbolically ↜ on ⥉ top of ⇟ semantic mold ⟰, surreally ⭝  piling ↻ outwards ⁂
 The Delight Engine • Analytic Cubism • HEY LOOK {A[RE}CURSIVE] SPIRAL
 Freakybig tooness from one percent of one percent of humanity **—**
 Clawing at the throat of eternity unl<|endoftext|>